-Result: Showed that B20 and performed at the same level as regular No. 2 fuel and the bio blend could go all the way up to 50% before the need to adjust the airflow.
-So the conclusion was that if the unit is running higher levels of biofuel, the air input needs to be adjust to optimize fuel combustion and reduce CO or smoke.
+Result: Showed that B20 performed at the same level as regular No. 2 fuel and the bio blend could go all the way up to 50% before the need to adjust the airflow.
+So, the conclusion was that if the unit is running higher levels of biofuel, the air input needs to be adjust to optimize fuel combustion and reduce CO or smoke.

 Biodiesel blends have been used in the field for heating oil with some using B20 and above since 2005.
 Part of the study was reviewing customers that have been using B20 above.
 Of the surveyed providers, none reported a change of any burner or system components.

 The report continues to talk about the levels of biofuel that was being used and the condition the fuel was in.
 Basically it was found that there was no difference from the standard petroleum only fuel.

 - Fuels above a certain level of acid content can compromise seals, none of the bio blends reached this and they were statistically similar to petroleum only fuels.

 - Long term cycling pump showed no leakages with biofuels.